davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.LL/index.md

     - If the given index is to the left of the iterator, and is closer to the iterator than the head, then traverse left (using the previous links) from the iterator.

     - Don't forget to update the "hop counts" when traversing left too!

+- After you make this modification, here's the cost of adding 10000 integers (from 0 to 9999), summing up, and summing down, respectively.

+    ```
+    Adding 10000 elements:  took 0 hops
+    Summing up: 49995000 took 9998 hops
+    Summing down: 49995000 took 9998 hops
+    ```

+- Here's another test.
+I wrote a loop to remove the last element from the list 10000 times.
+Here's the before and after:

+    ```
+    Before doubly linked.
+Removing last: took 49985001 hops
+    After doubly linked.
+Removing last: took 9999 hops
+    ```

 #### Grading
 ```